zacharyyamaoka/DE3-Audio/docs/intro.rst

-Project Scope
+Project Report
 ========================

 *“The music is not in the notes, but in the silence between.”*

 *- Wolfgang Amadeus Mozart*

-This Report outlines work done for the 2019 Audio Experience Design Installation at Imperial College London.
-Briefly it involved:
+This report outlines work done for the 2019 Audio Experience Design Installation at Imperial College London.
+My contribution to this installation involved:

-* Generating a mixed synthetic and real 3D audio dataset with over 2000 audio clips
+* Generating a mixed synthetic and real 3D audio dataset with over `2000 audio clips`_
 * Training a CNN to make heading predictions based on 2 channel audio vectors
 * Utilising a probabilistic filter to smooth heading predictions
 * Creating an interactive display, with real time audio input, and graphic output

-In total, the result of this project was: an interactive audio localisation system, which utilised live binaural recordings to make predictions on sound source location, and then project the predicted heading on the floor.
+The final result of work was: an interactive audio localisation system, which utilised live binaural recordings to make predictions on sound source location, and then project the predicted heading on the floor.